WebAssembly/js-primitive-builtins/proposals/js-primitive-builtins/Overview.md

 These operators may receive (partial) support from dedicated hardward instructions: `fprem` for `x % y`, and the ARM-specific `FJCVTZS` for `x | 0`.
 They could therefore be useful as builtins.
 However, if we wanted to expose them to Wasm, actual Wasm opcodes would probably be a better avenue.

+### `toString` with radix for `i32` and `i64`

+JavaScript provides conversion of number values to string with a specific radix, through `Number.prototype.toString`.
+For example, `x.toString(16)`.
+It is not importable as is, since it is a prototype method that requires access to the `this` value.

+We considered adding a builtin for that.
+V8 already contains dedicated code to recognize it, when hidden behind a bound `Function.prototype.call`.
+That suggests that there is an incentive to support conversion of `i32` to string with radix as a builtin.

+However, JS does not have support for converting `bigint`s with a specific radix.
+Since our `i64` operations rely on `bigint` support, it means we cannot provide direct support for converting an `i64` with a radix.
+For consistency, it seems best to leave the `i32` variant off the table as well.

+Other than base 10, the only common bases are powers of 2 (namely 2, 8 and 16).
+The latter are easy to efficiently implement in user-space, and the former is supported by `"fromI32"` and `"fromI64"`.
+Therefore it should not be a real limitation.

 ### More on Symbols